 The producers announced their leading lady and man on June 20.
 (The title character is Maxim's first wife.)
 Other principal casting had already been announced for the European-crafted musical that will begin its Broadway life Oct.
 30 at the Broadhurst Theatre.
 Opening night is Nov.
 18.

-The musical based on the classic novel by Daphne du Maurier (widely known as a film by Alfred Hitchcock) has original book and lyrics by Michael Kunze, music by Sylvester Levay, English book adaptation by two-time Tony Award winner Christopher Hampton (Sunset Boulevard) and English lyrics by Hampton and Kunze.
+The musical based on the classic novel by Daphne du Maurier (widely known as a film by Alfred Hitchcock) has original book and lyrics by Michael Kunze, music by Sylvester Levay, English book adaptation by two-time Tony Award winner Christopher Hampton ( Sunset Boulevard) and English lyrics by Hampton and Kunze.

 The Broadway production marks the English-language premiere of the show, and includes storytelling amendments and new staging since its popular engagements in Europe.

+Multiple Tony-nominated director-choreographer Graciela Daniele ( Once On This Island, Ragtime) will create the musical staging for the Broadway production.
 Here's how producers bill the show: Rebecca is a spectacular new musical drawn from the classic Daphne du Maurier novel about love and obsession reaching from beyond the grave.
 In this romantic thriller, Maxim de Winter brings his new wife [known only as 'I'] home to his estate of Manderley.
 There she meets the intimidating housekeeper Mrs. Danvers, who had a very special relationship with Maxim's first wife, the beautiful Rebecca, who died a year earlier in a boating accident.
 The young woman discovers Manderley is a house of devastating secrets, and the mystery of Rebecca may be the greatest of them all as she finds the strength to challenge Mrs. Danvers and save her marriage."

 The source suspense novel by British writer du Maurier begins with the famous line, "Last night I dreamt I went to Manderley again."
 (Yes, the line is sung in the musical.)

-As previously announced, the principal cast of Rebecca will feature Karen Mason (Sunset Boulevard, Mamma Mia!) as Mrs. Danvers, two-time Tony Award nominee Howard McGillin (The Phantom of the Opera) as Frank Crawley, James Barbour (Beauty and the Beast, A Tale of Two Cities) as Jack Favell, Donna English (Lend Me a Tenor) as Beatrice de Winter, Nick Wyman (Les Misérables) as Giles and Henry Stram (1996 Obie winner, Broadway's Titanic) as Ben.
+As previously announced, the principal cast of Rebecca will feature Karen Mason ( Sunset Boulevard, Mamma Mia!) as Mrs. Danvers, two-time Tony Award nominee Howard McGillin ( The Phantom of the Opera) as Frank Crawley, James Barbour ( Beauty and the Beast, A Tale of Two Cities) as Jack Favell, Donna English ( Lend Me a Tenor) as Beatrice de Winter, Nick Wyman ( Les Misérables) as Giles and Henry Stram (1996 Obie winner, Broadway's Titanic) as Ben.
 The ensemble will be announced.